parikramatic/welchplaza.us/index.md

 &#10004; set up power with Seattle City Light, billed every two months
 &#10004; set up internet (we have coverage with Wave, CenturyLink and Comcast)
 &#10004; set up a Package Concierge account to start receiving packages
+&#10004; join the owners email group (groups.io), contact: Dave B*
+&#10004; ask Kappes Miller to add you to a second owners email group
+&#10004; ask Kappes Miller to add your name(s) to the call box
+&#10004; contact our maintenance person, Sherwin* (via the board) for elevator pads during move-in
+&#10004; if so inclined, get a second building key & fob from Kappes Miller
+&#10004; if you park in the garage, consider getting a fob for the Verse entrance, contact the Verse office at 402 22nd Ave S